Platinum Wire Loop for Bead Tests (Qualitative Analysis of Minerals)

 for bead tests & flame tests

-Please note that we do not currently sell platinum wire by itself; it is available only in this item.
+Please note that we do not currently sell platinum wire by itself.

 Mineral Hardness Kit